-No incomplete grades will be reported unless the instructor and the student have conferred, the student has presented a sufficient reason why the work of a course cannot be completed on schedule, and the instructor has assigned a date within the succeeding twelve months by which time all course requirements must be completed.
+No incomplete grades will be reported (in CAS or SAR courses) unless the instructor and the student have conferred, the student has presented a sufficient reason why the work of a course cannot be completed on schedule, and the instructor has assigned a date within the succeeding twelve months by which time all course requirements must be completed.
 No degree credit for incomplete courses will be granted unless the work is completed by the date assigned, which must be no later than one calendar year of the date on which the incomplete date is reported.